ShtiliyanUzunov/proj_twinknowledge_interview/README.md

 Contains code for basic implementation for the game of <b>Jeopardy.</b>

-<b>Solution steps</b>
-    1. Generated the UI structure using React + Typescript by using an existing template:
-        "npm create vite@latest . -- --template react-ts --yes"
-    2. Wrote an ingestion script that should be run one time to prepare the data.
-Used LLM to help with the task.

 <b>Setup</b>
+    <b>copy the .env_example file to .env, and fill all required fields.</b>

     0. Run the ingestion script.
 It's a one time script that downloads the dataset, filters it, creates a Postgres database, and table, and stores  it inside it.
-To run the ingestion successfully - <b>copy tthe .env_example file to .env, and fill all required fields.</b>
+To run the ingestion set your PYTHONPATh to the root of the project
+        $env:PYTHONPATH = "C:\<your_path_here>\proj_twinknowledge_interview"
+        execute the ingestion command: python .\operations\ingestion.py

     1. To setup the UI go to the ui folder and run "npm install", then run "npm run dev"
+    2. To setup the Server - go to the root folder, install the requirements.txt file.
+        Set the PYTHONPATH to the root of the project:
+        $env:PYTHONPATH = "C:\<your_path_here>\proj_twinknowledge_interview"
+        execute the server start command: python .\web\server.py